clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 Sagittarius, the last constellation the Sun passes through during the last month of the year, Nov.
 22 - Dec.
 21\.
 Pilate is the last person Jesus sees in the story — Sagittarius is the last zodiac month of the year.
 Sagittarius is a man on a horse with a bow and arrow.
 He is the man armed with a spear.
 It is a good time of the year to go hunting.
-The animals are full grown.
+The animals are full-grown.
 But the days get shorter and shorter and colder and colder as the year comes to a close.
 Things look dark and gloomy.
 What will happen to our savior, the Sun, who makes the harvest grow?
 Will he disappear forever?

 Jesus is crucified and placed in a cave.
 It is the end of the story.
 A sad ending.
 But have faith.
 Jesus, the Sun, will